 - Maintaining both the hardware and software of your node.

-Needless to say, solo staking is a major responsibility.
-But you are a full contributor to the Ethereum network, and you are rewarded a portion of the gas fees paid by those who use it.
+Solo staking is a major responsibility for the investor.
+But you are a full contributor to the Ethereum network and are rewarded a portion of the gas fees paid by those who use it.

 Advantages of Solo Staking